-Although, keep in mind that this is just a thought from a novice investor, and not a recommendation or anything similar.
+Although, keep in mind that these are just thoughts from a novice investor, and not a recommendation or anything similar.

 So, What am I saying?

 Investors measure success by how much the value of their portfolio is now prior to the last update.
 I claim that this only works as a goal or guideline if the marked is neutral or bullish.
-Then the money that´s added increases the portfolio.
+Then the money that’s added increases the portfolio.
 Simple as that.
 And for the next update, this will also be the case, and so on.
-Therefore, investors are only experiencing the effect of a positive and almost linear function, where there are few or non drawbacks.
+Therefore, investors are only experiencing the effect of a positive and almost linear function, where there are few or no drawbacks.

-Say we have a portfolio worth $1 000 000.
-The problem with this goal is that when we reach a drawback / crash / recession, the portfolio will be reduced.
-The goal, which also work as a guideline, will become something undefined.
+Say we have a portfolio worth $1,000,000.
+The problem with this goal is that when we reach a drawback/crash/recession, the portfolio will be reduced.
+The goal, which also works as a guideline, will become something undefined.
 An empty space.

-What I´m trying to say is that it will be very hard for you to not become emotional or staying calm when one of your major measurement for how you are performing are going to shit.
-I claim that you will be destroyed if value is your only way of measuring progress.
+What I’m trying to say is it will be very hard for you to not become emotional or to stay calm when one of your major metrics for how you are performing is going to shit.
+I claim that you will be destroyed if the value is your only way of measuring progress.